 Country work plans

-There has been good progress towards VL elimination as a public health problem in the South Asia region – indeed Nepal has already reached the elimination target.
-Our strategic focus is therefore to support South Asian countries in keeping transmission levels low so that the target can be achieved and maintained.
+There has been good progress towards VL elimination as a public health problem in the South Asia region – indeed Nepal has already reached the elimination target .
+Our strategic focus therefore was to support South Asian countries in keeping transmission levels low so that the target can be achieved and maintained.
 However, common challenges remain.
-Based on intensive stakeholder dialogue, we have designed our country portfolios to systematically address these challenges in ways that are tailored to specific local contexts and available resources.
-We have prioritised investments in India, where the burden of disease is greatest.
-We recognise that other important initiatives are taking place across the region (for example, in India, CARE is being funded by the Bill and Melinda Gates Foundation (BMGF) to work on vector control and DFID is supporting other aspects of the health sector in Bihar).
-We work in ways that are collaborative, complementary and support the institutional strengthening of national VL authorities.
+Based on intensive stakeholder dialogue, we designed our country portfolios to systematically address these challenges in ways that are tailored to specific local contexts and available resources.
+We prioritised investments in India, where the burden of disease is greatest.
+We also recognised that other important initiatives were taking place across the region at the time of KalaCORE's inception (for example, in India, CARE funded by the Bill and Melinda Gates Foundation (BMGF) to work on vector control and DFID supporting other aspects of the health sector in Bihar).
+We have worked in ways that are collaborative, complementary and support the institutional strengthening of national VL authorities.

 Elimination as a public health problem is defined as less than 1 case per 10,000 population.
 This is a WHO definition, accepted by Bangladesh, India and Nepal in their national VL strategies.

-In Ethiopia and South Sudan, more cases have been reported this year than at the same time last year, indicating that the 5-10 year epidemic curve may be on the rise in the region.
+In Ethiopia and South Sudan, more cases were reported in 2015 year than at the same time last year, indicating that the 5-10 year epidemic curve may be on the rise in the region.
 Weak national health infrastructures, mass displacements of non-immune populations, and the HIV pandemic are also fuelling VL outbreaks.
-The distinct sandfly entomology of the region means that domestic vector control measures are ineffective, and there is considerable scope for developing new evidence-based approaches.
-Our main strategic focus for this region is to treat as many patients as possible (including those with access challenges, such as displaced persons, migrant labour), and to pilot and help scale up vector control methods.
-In South Sudan, our support for the emergency response is for a six-month period.
-During this time, we plan for a longer-term input that is responsive to the evolving situation, in dialogue with DFID and other development partners.
+The distinct sandfly entomology of the region has meant that domestic vector control measures have been ineffective, and there has been considerable scope for developing new evidence-based approaches.
+Our main strategic focus for this region was to treat as many patients as possible (including those with access challenges, such as displaced persons, migrant labour), and to pilot and help scale up vector control methods.
+In South Sudan, our support started with the emergency response covering a six-month period between January and June 2015.
+During this time, we also planned for longer-term input, responsive to the evolving situation of insecurity, together with DFID and other development partners.

-Key challenges in this region include shortfalls in drugs, diagnostics and therapeutic food at treatment centres; poor infrastructure and service access by at-risk groups; inadequate VL mapping and surveillance; and knowledge gaps relating to VL transmission.
-Our country portfolios aim to systematically address these challenges and build institutional capacity to support the VL response.
+Key challenges in this region have included shortfalls in drugs, diagnostics and therapeutic food at treatment centres; poor infrastructure and service access by at-risk groups; inadequate VL mapping and surveillance; and knowledge gaps relating to VL transmission.
+Our country portfolios aimed to systematically address these challenges and build institutional capacity to support the VL response.